 - shorty - girlfriend

 Common Slang Expressions

-Some slang expressions are knows to a small group of people while others are used by many.
-To compare proper English versus slang, we will look at some common slang expressions and their proper English counterpart.
+Some slang expressions are known to a small group of people while others are used by many.
+To compare English to slang, we will look at some common slang expressions and their English counterpart.
 The slang expression is used first and underlined, followed by a proper English sentence.

 - People like that are a dime a dozen.
 There are lots of people like that.